alextbarker3/aerofuel-api/README.md

 This repo ships with synthetic data only.
 It is not connected to RAF, MOD, STARS, certified flight‑planning tools, or any live operational systems, and it is not valid for real‑world flight planning.

+## Why I built this (portfolio context)

+This project is aimed at showcasing how I would approach a production‑style API in a defence / aviation context:

+- Clear contracts and typed models
+- External integration over HTTPS with proper isolation
+- Basic ML used in a constrained, auditable way
+- Tests, Docker packaging, and a structure that could grow into a larger service

+If you’re reviewing this as a prospective employer, the code is meant to be read: comments are sparse but intentional, and the modules are split to make the design choices obvious.

 ## What it can do

 - Look up airport fuel prices from a local cache